 3. Making Coffee When Camping Without Power

 You need to find another solution for your morning coffee when you can’t just plug in the drip coffee maker.
-As long as you can boil water, coffee is easy to make at the campground.
+As long as you have a way to boil water when camping, coffee is easy to make.